-In Turkey cataract mostly seen in old patients, which causes blindness if it is untreated, is wide-spread in Africa due to reasons like malnutrition, exposure to strong light for a long time and eye traumas in addition to old age.
-Cataract affects a significant part of population in especially in countries along the Sahel in Africa.
-Millions of Africans lose their eyesight and live their life depending on others when they are unable to get surgery due to lack of medical and financial resources
+In Turkey cataract mostly seen in old patients, which causes blindness if it is untreated, is wide-spread due to reasons like malnutrition, exposure to strong light for a long time and eye traumas in addition to old age.
+Millions of people lose their eyesight and live their life depending on others when they are unable to get surgery due to lack of medical and financial resources

 Medical check-up on 712.112 people.

 Surgeries on 97.800 patients who regained their eyesight

 Since 2007 IHH has facilitated periodic cataract surgeries in 13 African countries in total which are as follows: Togo, Benin, Nigeria, Ghana, Chad, Uganda, Tanzania, Sierra Leone, Niger, Sudan, Ethiopia, Mozambique, and Somalia.
 In 2014 we have established an eye hospital in Niger where surgeries are carried out regularly.

 In Niger, where deserts make up 60% of the land, due to inadequate healthcare service there is a significant number of cataract patients: 130.000.
 Here the predominant cause of cataract is grain of sand getting into the eye, which is one of the causes of cataract.
 IHH helped the establishment of an eye hospital in Niger’s capital Niamey in 2014.
 The hospital, which brings hope and light to thousands of patients who are unable to get surgery due to lack of financial and technical resources, aims at doing surgery on 6.000 patients in 5 years.
 Moreover specialized doctors flying in from Turkey provides medical training for the local doctors to become qualified to do the surgeries.